NCAR/i-wrf/docs/Users_Guide/use-cases/matthew/nsf-ncar.rst

         apptainer exec ${WORKING_DIR}/iwrf_latest.sif /tmp/hurricane_matthew/run.sh

+    Once WRF begins to execute, there will not be any log updates for a few minutes until WRF completes and a new terminal prompt appears.
     After the script finishes running the WRF output data will be in ``${WRF_DATE_DIR}/wrfout_d01*``.
     If these files exist, it indicates that the WRF run was successful.
     If these files do not appear, you can check the ``${WRF_DATE_DIR}/rsl.error.*``